CopyNE: Better Contextual ASR by Copying Named Entities: Introduction

-In this paper, we propose a new \emph{contextual ASR} approach called CopyNE.
-Unlike previous approaches, CopyNE employs a span-level copying mechanism that directly copies the entire entity from the contextual entity dictionary, thus ensuring the integrity of the token span as a complete entity.
-Specifically, we introduce a copy loss during training, which guides the model to select the appropriate entity from the contextual entity dictionary for copying.
-During inference, our CopyNE model has the flexibility to either predict a token from the vocabulary or copy an entity from the contextual entity dictionary at each decoding step.
-By copying multiple tokens simultaneously, we can avoid errors caused by homophones or near-homophones.
+In this paper, we propose a new approach for contextual ASR called CopyNE.
+Unlike previous approaches, we view entities as indivisible wholes.
+To the best of our knowledge, we are the first to introduce the idea of copying into ASR.
+We design a systematic and effective mechanism to copy entities from a dictionary.
+Specifically, CopyNE uses a copy loss that guides the model to copy the correct entity from the dictionary.
+During inference, our CopyNE has the flexibility to either predict a token from the token vocabulary or copy an entity from the NE dictionary at each decoding step.
+By copying multiple tokens simultaneously, we can alleviate errors within the entity, thus ensuring the token span as a complete entity.

-Our CopyNE model shows significant improvements in overall text transcription under entity-rich scenarios on two widely used Mandarin datasets, Aishell and ST-cmds.
-It achieves relative CER reductions of 23.1\% and 27.8\% on Aishell and ST-cmds, respectively.
-When it comes to transcribing entities, our approach demonstrates even more remarkable improvements in the NE-CER metric, with relative reductions of 55.4\% and 53.9\% on Aishell and ST-cmds, respectively.
-Even when using the powerful pre-trained ASR model Whisper \cite{radford-2022-whisper}, our approach still achieves considerable relative CER reductions.
-We will release our code, configuration files, and models at \url{https://github.com/}.
+Experiments on Chinese Aishell \cite{bu-2017-aishell}, ST-cmds\footnote{https://www.openslr.org/38/}, and English Eng \cite{YadavG0S20} datasets show that our CopyNE achieves significant improvements across all scenarios, particularly in the contextual ASR scenario.
+Compared to previous methods using dictionary, CopyNE achieves relative reductions in CER of 13.5\% and 20.8\% on Aishell and ST-cmds in the contextual scenario.
+Notably, CopyNE shows more remarkable improvements when it comes to transcribing entities, with relative reductions of 55.4\% and 53.9\% in the NE-CER metric on Aishell and ST-cmds.
+Moreover, when based on Whisper \cite{radford-2022-whisper} and evaluated in its domain of expertise, Eng dataset, CopyNE still achieves an impressive 6.4\% and 16.8\% relative reductions in WER and NE-WER.
+We will release our codes, configurations, and models at \url{https://github.com/zsLin177/CopyNE}.